Memorial Beach: Background

-The album was recorded primarily at Prince's Paisley Park studios outside Minneapolis in the United States.
-Memorial Beach featured three UK Top 50 singles for the band, "Move to Memphis" (released as a single in 1991, almost two years before the album), "Dark is the Night" and "Angel in the Snow".
+The album was recorded primarily in the United States at Prince's Paisley Park Studios outside Minneapolis.
+Memorial Beach featured three UK Top 50 singles for the band, "Move to Memphis" (released as a single in 1991, almost two years before the album), "Dark is the Night for all" and "Angel in the Snow".
 While the album did not chart on the U.S. Billboard 200 and would be the band's last to be released there, the single "Dark Is the Night" peaked at #11 on the Billboard Bubbling Under Hot 100 Singles chart, their last U.S. charting to date.
 Q magazine listed the album as one of the 50 best albums of 1993: "If ever a band deserved reappraisal on the back of an album then it was a-ha!"

 "Angel in the Snow" was written by Pål Waaktaar for his bride, Lauren, as a wedding gift.
-Recording the album was, according to Morten Harket, "A rather dark and heavy period for the band", although Magne Furuholmen has said, "I dig Memorial Beach, and 'Dark is the Night for All' is the high point, the best thing on the disc."
+Recording the album was, according to Morten Harket, "A rather dark and heavy period for the band", despite this, Magne Furuholmen has said, "I dig Memorial Beach, and 'Dark is the Night for All' is the high point, the best thing on the disc."

 JD and Jevetta Steele from the American gospel group The Steeles contribute backing vocals on the songs "Move to Memphis" and "Lie Down in Darkness".
 French actress Béatrice Dalle appears in the music video for the song "Move to Memphis".

-Some lyrics from "Locust" were reused on the 2004 Savoy single "Whalebone".
+Some lyrics from "Locust" were reused on Savoy's (Waaktaar's other band) 2004 single "Whalebone".

+The album front cover, back cover and booklet includes pictures of the band taken at a photo shoot at Atalaia Beach, in Aracaju, Brazil, during the band's 1991 tour.

 This was the last album to feature the original a-ha logo until they reunited for the second time for Cast in Steel (2015).